 But you’re probably wasting your effort being places that won’t do your business any good.

 This isn’t to say that every business should follow a specific classification guide — it doesn’t exist.
-It’s more about what are you trying to accomplish?
+It’s more about what you are trying to accomplish.
 Are you trying to take part in the conversation with the hope that the customers will follow?
 Or are you trying to be more specific, like reaching out to people who mention problems your product or service solves?
 Whatever the case may be, there’s a social network for that, with a relevant user base.

 Facebook, for Sure

 Before I address the primary networks, I recommend one thing: Facebook.
 No matter what, 99 percent of the time your company needs a Facebook page.
 Even if you don’t have a B2C presence, or there’s very limited interaction with the public, it’s important.